 If you plan to update your site, you will want to determine what Content Management System (CMS) to use that allows you to make changes to the content (text, graphics, images, video, SEO, etc), as well as provide the ability to create pages and to fix errors (such as broken links and making other improvements).

-You should also decide if you choose a platform that you have little experience using, that the web design firm you hire offers training.
+You should also decide if you choose a platform that you have little experience using, that the web design firm you hire offers WordPress Training.
+Likewise, you may want to invest in hiring a company that offers WordPress Maintenance Plans, so that your website stays updated.

 10. State Your Budget and Priorities